build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 2 packets transmitted, 0 received, 100% packet loss, time 1046ms
 ```

 Uh oh!
 We're not getting any response back from our `ping`!
 Something is wrong in internet land!
 Let's go figure out what that could be.
-When a client isn't receiving response packets from it ping, there's only 3 things that could be going on.
+When a client isn't receiving response packets from it ping, there's only 2 things that could be going on.

-1. The request packets aren't being routed to the destination
+1. A router that is responsible for getting request packets to their destination thinks it is impossible to get to the destination IP address
-2. The response packets aren't being routed back to the source/client
-3. The machine the packets are being routed to doesn't exist
+2. Packets are getting lost to or from the destination

+Let's explore what these three things mean a little.

+#### A router that is responsible for getting request packets to their destination thinks it is impossible to get to the destination IP address

+This can happen for 2 reasons.
+A router that has an interface on the network of the destination IP sees that there is no machine with the destination IP on that network.
+OR a router that does not have an interface on the network of the destination IP and doesn't have a default route doesn't have a route for the destination IP.

-We can dismiss option 3 here.
-If the machine didn't exist, we would get an error in our `ping`, e.g:
+Basically, if the machine didn't exist, we would get an error response to our `ping`.
+For example, if we try to `ping 1.0.0.50`, a machine we've never created on our internetwork, we get back `Destination Host Unreachable`:

 ```bash
 root@client:/# ping 1.0.0.50